isaacg11/starterTemplate-Object-Actions/README.md

 # starterTemplate-Object-Actions
-a starter template for creating object actions using the Stamplay SDK
+a Javascript starter template for creating object actions using the Stamplay SDK

 **NOTE: Users must be logged in to use the rate/vote/comment function!**

-**CLONING: When cloning this repo, you must switch out the appId & object Id's with your own to make it work.**
+**CLONING: When cloning this repo, you must initialize your app first to make it work.**

  1) **Initialize the front-end of your app with Stamplay**
  <br>